-E.

-The Truth About the Company's MBP Program Gradually Emerges
+E. The Truth About the Company's MBP Program Gradually Emerges

-55. The extent of difficulties confronting the Company's ongoing MBP development efforts emerged gradually through a series of partial disclosures.

-56. First, after the market closed on February 28, 2019, Defendants disclosed in a press release (attached to that day's Form 8-K) that "[b]ased on Intrexon's financial position . . . there is substantial doubt about [the Company's] ability to continue as a going concern."
-As Joel D. Liffmann, the Company's Senior Vice President of Finance ("Liffmann"), explained in an analyst call later that same day:
+- 76. The extent of difficulties confronting the Company's ongoing MBP development efforts emerged gradually through a series of partial disclosures. - 77.
+First, after the market closed on February 28, 2019, Defendants disclosed in a press release (attached to that day's Form 8-K) that "[b]ased on Intrexon's financial position . . . there is substantial doubt about [the Company's] ability to continue as a going concern."
+As Joel D. Liffmann, the Company's Senior Vice President of Finance ("Liffmann"), explained in an analyst call later that

+4 CW6 is likely referring to the same "town hall" meetings led by Defendant Walsh that CW5 attended.
-[Our] financial statements include a going concern qualifier that reflects our analysis that funding on hand is not adequate for operations beyond 12 months.
-Management is, of course, pursuing several options to address the going concern issue, including, as I mentioned earlier, potentially partnering and financing at the individual program or business unit level.

-57. Later, on the same call, in response to a question, Liffmann raised the possibility of

-"[a]sset sales, . . . additional securities offerings or other means of raising capital" to fund the

-20 Company's operations, stating:

-There is a black-and-white test that all companies perform in connection with their financial statements that is prescribed by the accounting standards, that one has to take a measure of your cash and available liquid assets to satisfy your operations.
-You have to have sufficient capital to operate the company beyond a prescribed time horizon, and absent that, you have a going concern opinion.
+2 same day: 3 [Our] financial statements include a going concern qualifier that reflects our analysis that funding on hand is not adequate for operations beyond 12 months.
+4 Management is, of course, pursuing several options to address the going concern 5 issue, including, as I mentioned earlier, potentially partnering and financing at the individual program or business unit level.
+6 [Emphasis added.]
+7 78.
+Later, on the same call, in response to a question, Liffmann raised the possibility of 8 "[a]sset sales, additional securities offerings or other means of raising capital" to fund the 9 Company's operations, stating: 10 There is a black-and-white test that all companies perform in connection with their financial statements that is prescribed by the accounting standards, that one has to 11 take a measure of your cash and available liquid assets to satisfy your operations.
+You have to have sufficient capital to operate the company beyond a prescribed 12 time horizon, and absent that, you have a going concern opinion.
 And so that's where we are.
 That is a mathematical exercise.
-You cannot pro forma into that exercise the likelihood of additional securities offerings or other means of raising capital.
-So it's a black-and-white test.

-58. For investors and analysts who had become accustomed to Defendants' rosy reports about increasing MBP yields, upcoming site selections, future product partnerships, and the massive 2 "total addressable market" for the Company's MBP products, Defendants' disclosures concerning the 3 Company's cash burn constituted a partial disclosure of just how far away the Company actually was 4 from being able to successfully launch commercially viable technology for producing isobutanol, 5 isobutyraldehyde, 2,3 BDO, 1,4 BDO, or any other MBP products.

-59. In response, the next day, March 1, 2019, the Company's common stock closed at \$5.06, representing a sharp one-day decline of 36.5% compared to its prior day's closing price.

-60. Further bad news indicating that the Company's MBP program was not as promising or as successful as Defendants had portrayed emerged after markets closed on August 8, 2019 when the Company issued a press release which disclosed, inter alia, that it planned to spin-off its MBP program into a new company.
+You cannot pro forma into that 13 exercise.
+Asset sales, you cannot pro forma into that exercise the likelihood of additional securities offerings or other means of raising capital.
+So it's a black- 14 and-white test.
+15 [Emphasis added.]
+16 79.
+For investors and analysts who had become accustomed to Defendants' rosy reports 17 about increasing MBP yields, upcoming site selections, future product partnerships, and the massive 18 "total addressable market" for the Company's MBP products, Defendants' disclosures concerning the 19 Company's cash burn constituted a partial disclosure of just how far away the Company actually was 20 from being able to successfully launch commercially viable technology for producing isobutanol, 21 isobutyraldehyde, 2,3 BDO, 1,4 BDO, or any other MBP products.
+22 80.
+In response, the next day, March 1, 2019, the Company's common stock closed at 23 \$5.06, representing a sharp one-day decline of 36.5% compared to its prior day's closing price.
+24 81.
+Further bad news indicating that the Company's MBP program was not as promising 25 or as successful as Defendants had portrayed emerged after markets closed on August 8, 2019, when 26 the Company issued a press release which disclosed, inter alia, that it planned to spin-off its MBP 27 program into a new company.
 As the press release stated: